Ecological design: Decorating

-Active system
+Active systems

 These systems use the principle of harnessing the power generated from renewable and inexhaustible sources of energy, for example; solar, wind, thermal, biomass, geothermal, and hydropower energy.

 Solar power is a widely known and used renewable energy source.
 An increase in technology has allowed solar power to be used in a wide variety of applications.
 Two types of solar panels generate heat into electricity.
-Thermal solar panels reduce or eliminate the consumption of gas and diesel, and reduce CO₂ emissions.
+Thermal solar panels reduce or eliminate the consumption of gas and diesel, and reduce CO2 emissions.
 Photovoltaic panels convert solar radiation into an electric current which can power any appliance.
 This is a more complex technology and is generally more expensive to manufacture than thermal panels.

 Biomass is the energy source created from organic materials generated through a forced or spontaneous biological process.

 Geothermal energy is obtained by harnessing heat from the ground.
 This type of energy can be used to heat and cool homes.
 It eliminates dependence on external energy and generates minimum waste.
 It is also hidden from view as it is placed underground, making it more aesthetically pleasing and easier to incorporate in a design.

 Wind turbines are a useful application for areas without immediate conventional power sources, e.g., rural areas with schools and hospitals that need more power.
 Wind turbines can provide up to 30% of the energy consumed by a household but they are subject to regulations and technical specifications, such as the maximum distance at which the facility is located from the place of consumption and the power required and permitted for each property.

 Water recycling systems such as rainwater tanks that harvest water for multiple purposes.
 Reusing grey water generated by households are a useful way of not wasting drinking water.

 Hydropower, also known as water power, is the use of falling or fast-running water to produce electricity or to power machines.
 Hydropower is an attractive alternative to fossil fuels as it does not directly produce carbon dioxide or other atmospheric pollutants and it provides a relatively consistent source of power.

 Passive systems

 Buildings that integrate passive energy systems (bioclimatic buildings) are heated using non-mechanical methods, thereby optimizing natural resources.

 Passive daylighting involves the positioning and location of a building to allow for and make use of sunlight throughout the whole year.
-By using the sun's rays, thermal mass is stored in the building materials such as concrete and can generate enough heat for a room.
+By using the Sun's rays, thermal mass is stored in the building materials such as concrete and can generate enough heat for a room.

 Green roofs are roofs that are partially or completely covered with plants or other vegetation.
 Green roofs are passive systems in that they create insulation that helps regulate the building's temperature.
 They also retain water, providing a water recycling system, and can provide soundproofing.

+Natural/Passive ventilation uses architectural form and orientation to promote airflow and reduce reliance on mechanical air-conditioning systems.
+Well-designed openings, atria, and cross-ventilation paths allow fresh air to enter and warm air to escape through pressure and temperature differences, maintaining indoor comfort without additional energy input.